Sodankylä Geophysical Observatory

 Sodankylä AARDDVARK Receivers

 The Sodankylä narrow-band VLF receivers are operated within the framework of the Antarctic-Arctic Radiation belt (Dynamic) Deposition - VLF Atmospheric Research Konsortia (AARDDVARK).
-The nearest neighbours of our receivers are the Ny Ålesund and the Cambridge UltraMSKs of British Antarctic Survey.
-Our long-lasting collaboration with Lancaster University, U.K., has recently been extended: we constructed one more receiver system, which is currently in test use at Lancaster.
-It's final location is likely to be Scarborough.
+The nearest neighbours of our receivers are the Ny Ålesund and the Cambridge UltraMSKs of British Antarctic Survey (BAS).
+In SGO's long-lasting collaboration with Lancaster University, U.K., SGO constructed one more receiver system located to UK.
+The AARDDVARK/UltraMSK database is maintained by BAS.

-Since 2002, there's a narrow-band VLF receiver operated by SGO.
+A narrow-band VLF receiver was operated by SGO.
 The receiver was initially co-located with a VeloxNET synoptic VLF experiment at Perunkajärvi near Rovaniemi, Finland, but later it was moved to the main field station of SGO at Pittiövaara.

-The receiver is an old "OmniPAL" (omnifarious phase and amplitude logger) system hacked to run on Linux (thanks to Janos Lichtenberger).
-It is capable of recording amplitude and phase of up to six VLF transmitters at a maximum sampling rate of 10 Hz.
-Since installed at Pittiövaara, the receiver has been operated at maximum sampling rate all the time, because the unix-type operating system allows for daily data retrieval and thus diskspace was not an issue anymore.
-Currently we are monitoring the VLF transmitters with callsigns NLK, NDK, NAA, NRK, GBP, and DHO (see figure for great-circle paths).
+The receiver is an old "OmniPAL" (omnifarious phase and amplitude logger) system hacked to run on Linux (thanks to Janos Lichtenberger, ELTE).
+It was capable of recording amplitude and phase of up to six VLF transmitters at a maximum sampling rate of 10 Hz.
+Since installed at Pittiövaara, the receiver was operated at maximum sampling rate all the time, because the unix-type operating system.
+SGO Omnipal monitored the VLF transmitters with callsigns NLK, NDK, NAA, NRK, GBP (official GVT), and DHO (see figure for great-circle paths).

 SOD OmniPAL Map